 Another way to approach this exercise is to talk about your business plan with someone you know.
-Record the discussion in your smart phone or in a video recorder.
-During the discussion, answer the questions above.
-Later, listen to the recording and pick out your favorite phrases and words mentioned during the discussion.
+Record the discussion on your smartphone or a video recorder.
+During the meeting, answer the questions above.
+Later, listen to the recording and pick out your favorite phrases and words mentioned during the debate.

 Avoid names that limit your business.
-While it’s smart to tip-off customers to the kind of products or services that you sell, if you’re too specific, it might be harder to branch out your business later.
-For example, if you choose to name your business “Smithville Women’s Apparel,” it will be much harder to start selling men’s apparel later.
+While it’s wise to tip off customers to the kind of products or services that you sell, if you’re too specific, it might be harder to branch out your business later.
+For example, if you name your company “Smithville Women’s Apparel,” it will be much harder to start selling men’s apparel later.

-Avoid hard to spell names.
-Hard to spell business names are hard to look up online, which makes them hard to find.
-Although some hard to spell business names have found success (Häagen-Dazs, anyone?), most companies are better off if their customers can easily spell and look up their business online.
-This is a good reason to avoid spellings that are unconventional.
-Avoid naming your window installation business Winston’s Wyndows, for example.
+Avoid hard-to-spell names.
+It is hard to spell business names looked up online, making them hard to find.
+Although some hard-to-spell business names have found success (Häagen-Dazs, anyone?), most companies are better off if their customers can easily spell and look up their business online.
+This is an excellent reason to avoid unconventional spellings.
+Avoid naming your window installation business Winston’s Windows, for example.

 Check the translation.
-Are you planning to sell your product in other countries, or to international audiences?
+Are you planning to sell your product to other countries or international audiences?
 If so, know what your business name translates to in relevant languages.
-You might check an online translator or just run it past someone you know who is fluent in that language.
-You may not have plans to make your product available to international consumers now, but you may change your mind in the future.
-Choose a name that you can market to everyone, even people in other countries.
+You might check an online translator or run it past someone you know who is fluent in that language.
+You may not have plans to make your product available to international consumers now, but you may change your mind.
+Choose a name you can market to everyone, even people in other countries.

-Once you’ve crafted a list of business names, share your list of ideas with others.
+Once you’ve crafted a list of business names, share your ideas with others.
 Ask them to choose their favorite business names and provide feedback.
 Some other things to watch for:

 - Do they pronounce the names correctly?
-Ask the person who is looking at your list to read the business name aloud, without any help or prompting from you.
-It’s very important for your target audience to pronounce the name as you had intended.
-If they don’t pronounce it correctly, then you may need to change the spelling until you’ve matched the phonetic pronunciation.
+Ask the person looking at your list to read the business name aloud without your help or prompting.
+Your target audience needs to pronounce the word as you had intended.
+If they don’t pronounce it correctly, you may need to change the spelling until you’ve matched the phonetic pronunciation.

 Sit on it.

 After you’ve crafted a list and had a friend look at it, sit on the list for a while and try not to think about it.
-When you do come back to the topic, the list should look fresh and different from the first time that you looked at it.
+When you return to the topic, the list should look fresh and different from the first time you looked at it.
 This will give you a new perspective on the names you’ve selected, which will help you decide which names are right for your business.

-If none of your business names make sense or sound quite as good as they did when you made the list, go back to the drawing board and start the process over again.
-Remember, it’s important to choose a business name that gives you confidence!
-If a business name isn’t quite up to your expectations, then it’s better to try again.
+If none of your business names make sense or sound as good as they did when you made a list, go back to the drawing board and start the process over again.
+Remember, choosing a business name that gives you confidence is essential!
+If a business name isn’t quite up to your expectations, it’s better to try again.

 Conduct an Internet search.

-Once you’ve got a list of contenders, or maybe a top-choice for your future business name, conduct an Internet search to see if other businesses online share your name.
-Finding a business with the same name doesn’t have to mean you can’t have that name for your business.
+Once you’ve got a list of contenders or maybe a top choice for your future business name, conduct an Internet search to see if other businesses online share your name.
+Finding a company with the same name doesn’t have to mean you can’t have that name for your business.
 Factors to consider include:

-- Will you be competing with this business, or share customers?
+- Will you be competing with this business or sharing customers?

 - Is there any possibility your customers will accidentally find this business instead?

-One more thing when conducting an Internet search: be sure that the domain name, or an acceptable alternative domain name, is available.
-Many businesses have an online presence, and if you would like your business to have an online presence, it’s important to ensure that the domain name you want is available.
+When conducting an Internet search: be sure that the domain name, or an acceptable alternative domain name, is available.
+Many businesses have an online presence, and if you want your business to have an online presence, you must ensure that the domain name you want is available.

-If the name you have chosen overlaps with other business names on the Internet, or if the domain name is not available, then you may need to choose an alternative.
-For this reason, it may make sense to make a list of back up names when crafting your list of potential business names.
+If the name you have chosen overlaps with other business names on the Internet, or if the domain name is unavailable, you may need to select an alternative.
+For this reason, making a list of backup names may make sense when crafting your list of potential business names.

-Search for the name with your Secretary of State.
+Search for the name of your Secretary of State.

 In many states, the Secretary of State is the state agency that registers business names.
-Business owners are required to register with their Secretary of State under a variety of circumstances, so it’s important to check with your Secretary of State to see if your business name needs to be registered.
-Because businesses are required to register at their SOS, this also means you can check for other businesses with the same name through your SOS registry.
-Do a search online through your Secretary of State.
+Business owners must register with their Secretary of State under various circumstances, so it’s essential to check with your Secretary of State to see if your business name needs to be registered.
+Because businesses are required to register at their SOS, you can check for other companies with the same name through your SOS registry.
+Search online through your Secretary of State.
 If your SOS doesn’t have a searchable database that you can find, call them.

 If your SOS has a record of a business close to you with the same name, it’s a good idea to switch to an alternative business name.
 Check back with your list and consider some of the other choices.